globaldev/regulate/README.md

 ## Licence

 Regulate is distributed under the MIT License.
-See the [LICENCE](https://github.com/globaldev/regulate/blob/master/LICENSE) file for the full licence text.
+See the [LICENSE](https://github.com/globaldev/regulate/blob/master/LICENSE) file for the full licence text.
+Copyright © 2013 Global Personals, Ltd.